 In this final part of my beginner’s guide to Hearthstone, I want to share some tips on how to improve as a player.

-I used to be a rather casual player back when I started in 2018.
+I used to be a casual player back when I started in 2018.
 I never put in the time and effort to develop my understanding of the game until the beginning of 2019.
 The drive to become a better player has kept me going since.

 Since the Year of the Dragon was released in April 2019, I have reached the rank 1-5 bracket multiple times, the highest being rank 3.
 That was down to only playing meta-viable decks, as well as improving my game sense and decision-making.

 I play mostly in ranked mode because I want to play against serious players—those that want to climb as high as possible in ranked.
 Although I am busy with my life, I still try to beat my personal best rank every season (which is every month).

 So, here are some of the important lessons I have learned over the past year to become a better Hearthstone player.

 Manage your expectations

 This is my number one tip for all Hearthstone players who are serious about improving.
 If you don’t manage your expectations, you will get very frustrated at the game—and possibly quit.
 Why?

 Hearthstone is a card game where the card draw is, generally, not within your control.
-If you have a good starting hand or a favourable draw in the early turns, your odds of winning the game are great.
+If you have a good starting hand or a favourable draw in the early turns, your odds of winning are great.
 Conversely, having a bad starting hand or drawing cards that you don’t need significantly increases the likelihood of you losing.

 Probably the most frustrating scenario is when the opponent draws the one card needed to stabilise (what we call a lucky topdeck) just when you are about to win—and your opponent goes on to win the game from there.

 If you keep whining and complaining about how lucky your opponent is or why you keep having bad luck with your card draw, you will eventually hate Hearthstone.